-- Field Patterns (e.g. Green's functions) in response to an arbitrary source, archetypically a CW (fixed-ω) input.
+- Field Patterns (e.g. Green's functions) — in response to an arbitrary source, archetypically a CW (fixed-) input.

-Using these results, one can then compute many other things, such as the local density of states from the trace of the Green's function.
 Meep's scriptable interface makes it possible to combine many sorts of computations along with multi-parameter optimization etcetera in sequence or in parallel.

-The tutorial gives examples of all of these kinds of computations.
+Tutorial/Basics gives examples of all of these kinds of computations.

 The latest development sources are available on GitHub.
 The source tarballs are available on the Download page.
 The release history is described in the Release Notes.
 The installation instructions can be found in the Installation page.